LaravelDaily/Booking-Com-Simulation-Laravel/course/14-book-apartment.md

 Some things to explain:

-- We're using Route Model Binding with `Booking $booking` parameter, but we still need to check if the booking's user is the same as the logged-in one, otherwise we `abort(403)` as forbidden
+- We're using Route Model Binding with the `Booking $booking` parameter, but we still need to check if the booking's user is the same as the logged-in one, otherwise we `abort(403)` as forbidden
 - In case of deleting, we use that method for canceling, and we don't have anything to return as the result, so `noContent()` would automatically return the 204 status code

 Finally, automated tests for all of the above: